Are people getting smarter or dumber? Yes.

 Are people getting smarter or dumber?
 It seems an easy enough question to answer.
 Researchers look at IQ tests; see if scores go up, down, or sideways; and report their findings.
 You, in turn, google the question and read an article detailing said findings.

 Perform such a search, however, and you will net a surprising amount of contradictory claims.
 Many, many, many headlines maintain that people today are more acute than ever.
 Yet many, many, many others assert that recent decades have blunted humanity's mental tools.
-And each claim is based on studies, surveys, and all-around science.
+And each claim is based on studies, surveys, and all the science.

 Which is correct?
 Before we answer that, we need to figure out what exactly the so-called Flynn effect tells us about the intellectual gains of the 20th century.